Doctor of Medical Science

-A Doctor of Medical Science (DMS or DMSc) is a professional doctoral degree for physician assistants offered by nine universities in the United States, in addition to other universities around the world.
-Holders of this degree are entitled to the post-nominal letters of DMS or DMSc.
-One institution, the Massachusetts College of Pharmacy and Health Sciences, issues the Doctor of Science in Physician Assistant Studies, an equivalent degree that uses the postnominals of DScPAS.
+A Doctor of Medical Science (DMS or DMSc) is a professional doctoral degree offered by universities in the United States, in addition to other universities around the world.
+The degree is often pursued by physician assistants (PAs), however some programs such as the Massachusetts College of Pharmacy and Health Sciences allow for non-PA applicants.
+Often, non-PA applicants must be licensed healthcare providers holding at least a Master's degree.
+Holders of the Doctor of Medical Science degree are entitled to the post-nominal letters of DMS or DMSc.
+One institution, the Massachusetts College of Pharmacy and Health Sciences, in the past issued a Doctor of Science in Physician Assistant Studies, an equivalent degree that uses the postnominals of DScPAS (now a DMSc program).
 It is also known as a Doctor of Physician Assistant Studies.

+Harvard University, through the Harvard School of Dental Medicine, also grants the DMSc for specialist study in geriatric dentistry.